dimitri-nicolo/calico/v2.1/reference/private-cloud/l2-interconnect-fabric.md

 ---
 subtitle: 'At scale, and no, we''re not joking'
-title: CNX over an Ethernet interconnect fabric
+title: Tigera Secure EE over an Ethernet interconnect fabric
 ---